 Next, we launched three websites for the client’s three most popular products.
 Each site contained detailed parts selection tools, testimonials and ‘how to install’ communications to help the customer understand what to buy and how to install it.
 These easy-to-understand, information-intense communications were then posted to the client’s existing social media.
 This strategy increased direct consumer engagement and ultimately drove purchases.
 In just over a year, the three sites quickly boosted ranking in the search results for each product category.
 In fact, they performed better than the client’s own existing website when it came to product searches.

-Although store locators were initially used, Google Analytics indicated that consumers wanted to buy immediately.
+Although store locators initially used, Google Analytics indicated that consumers wanted to buy immediately.
 As our client could not deliver one-on-one, we decided to drive all website traffic to Amazon.
 The resulting traffic was strong and continuous.
 Ultimately, this allowed our client to take over all Amazon Store fulfillments, resulting in huge increases in retail (Business-to-Consumer or B2C) sales.

 Profit margins on products sold directly to the consumer were often 600% to 1,200% higher than those sold via wholesalers or other Original Equipment Manufacturers.
 By establishing a direct sales link to the end consumer and responding quickly, our client also learned the importance of fast service and the value of keeping consumers happy.
 This new knowledge is now part and parcel of any future advertising and marketing initiatives.
 Furthermore, our client now has a much clearer understanding of their ROI (Return On Investment).
 This includes setting of price-per-click budgets as well as what kind of realistic results can be expected.

 DIGITAL ADS TAKE FRANCHISE SALES TO UNPRECEDENTED LEVEL